freeseek/mocha/wdl/README.md

 * <a href="https://support.terra.bio/hc/en-us/articles/360034677651-Account-setup-and-exploring-Terra">Setup an account</a> with Terra associated with a billing account
 * Create a new Terra workspace
 * Find the <a href="https://portal.firecloud.org/?return=terra#methods/mocha/mocha/">MoChA method</a> in the Broad Methods Repository and have it exported to your workspace (you can choose **sample_set** as Root Entity Type)
-* Setup resources for GRCh37 or GRCh38 (available for download <a href="http://software.broadinstitute.org/software/mocha/">here</a>) by unpacking them in a directory in your own Google bucket, such as **gs://your-google-bucket/GRCh38/** and making sure that the **ref_path** variable points to that path including the trailing **/**
+* Setup resources for GRCh37 or GRCh38 (available for download <a href="http://software.broadinstitute.org/software/mocha/">here</a>) by unpacking them in a directory in your own Google bucket, such as **gs://{google-bucket}/GRCh38/** and making sure that the **ref_path** variable points to that path including the trailing **/**
 * Make sure the bucket with the reference genome resources can be accessed by your Terra service account.
 Your Terra service account will be labeled like **pet-012345678909876543210@TERRA-PROJECT.iam.gserviceaccount.com** and you will have to add it to the list of members with permission to access the bucket with the role "Storage Object Viewer".
-You can use a command like the following: **gsutil iam ch serviceAccount:pet-012345678909876543210@TERRA-PROJECT.iam.gserviceaccount.com:objectViewer gs://your-bucket**
+You can use a command like the following: **gsutil iam ch serviceAccount:pet-012345678909876543210@TERRA-PROJECT.iam.gserviceaccount.com:objectViewer gs://{google-bucket}**
-* Have the basic configuration files <a href="GRCh37.json">GRCh37</a> and <a href="GRCh38.json">GRCh38</a> available in your Google bucket making sure that the variable **ref_json_file** points to the Google bucket locations where you have located the configuration file to be used
-* Upload your CSV/BPM/EGT/XML/ZIP manifest files in the same location in your Google bucket, such as **gs://your-google-bucket/manifests/** and making sure that the **manifest_path** variable points to that path including the trailing **/**.
+* Upload your CSV/BPM/EGT/XML/ZIP manifest files in the same location in your Google bucket, such as **gs://{google-bucket}/manifests/** and making sure that the **manifest_path** variable points to that path including the trailing **/**.
 Alternatively you can leave the **manifest_path** variable empty and include the full paths in the **batch_tsv_file** table
 * Upload your IDAT/GTC/CEL/CHP/TXT/VCF files to your Google bucket, if you have uploaded CHP/TXT files, make sure you upload also the corresponding SNP **AxiomGT1.snp-posteriors.txt** and report **AxiomGT1.report.txt** files
 * Format two TSV tables describing samples and batches as explained in the inputs section, upload them to your Google bucket, and make sure variables **sample_tsv_file** and **batch_tsv_file** are set to their location.
 If you include the file names without their absolute paths, you can include the path including the trailing **/** in the **path** column but you have to make sure all data files from the same batch are in the same directory.
 See below for examples for Illumina and Affymetrix arrays
 * Create a JSON file with all the variables including the cohort ID (**sample_set_id**), the **mode** of the analysis, the location of your tables and resource files, parameters to select the amount of desired parallelization.
 See below for examples for Illumina and Affymetrix arrays